 - 1/4 cup parsley, roughly chopped

 - Rinse the raw liver and pat dry.
-Slice the liver into whatever shape and size you prefer making uniform pieces so they cook evenly.
+Slice the liver into uniform pieces so they cook evenly.

-- In a medium saucepan, melt the butter and add the onions, sautéing until they begin to brown.
+- In a medium saucepan, melt the butter and add the onions, sautée until they begin to brown.

-- Add the liver and garlic, and saute until it turns from a cabernet color to brown, losing it's sheen.
+- Add the liver and garlic, and sautée until it turns from a cabernet color to brown, losing its shine.
 The liver will not take long to cook, and should still be slightly pink on the inside.

-- Add the parsley, toss once or twice and remove the pan from the heat.
+- Stir in the parsley, then remove the pan from the heat.

-- In a food processor or blender, combine the onions, liver and garlic with the thyme, hard boiled eggs, salt and pepper.
+- In a food processor or blender, add the liver mixture with the thyme, hard-boiled eggs, salt, and pepper.

-- Coarsely blend the pâté and then begin adding the olive oil in a thin, steady stream while continuously blending.
-Every now and then, pause and use a spatula to push any pâté along the sides back down towards the blade.
+- Pulse the pâté until coarsely chopped.
+Then, with the machine running, begin adding the olive oil in a thin, steady stream while continuously blending.
+Every now and then, use a spatula to push any pâté along the sides back down towards the blade.

-- The pate should be a smooth, even texture.
-If it is still chunky and too thick, continue adding a little bit of olive oil.
+- The pate should be smooth, even-textured.
+If it is still chunky and too thick, add more olive oil.

-- Transfer the pâté to a serving bowl to compliment a spread of crackers, cheese and warm olives.
+- Transfer the pâté to a serving bowl and garnish with parsley.
+Serve with crackers, cheese, and olives.

 - Store the pâté in a covered container for up to 3 days in the refrigerator.